Dany Cotton

-Danielle Amara "Dany" Cotton, (born 11 June 1969) is a British retired firefighter.
-From 2017–2019, she served as the commissioner of the London Fire Brigade and was the first woman to hold this position.
+Danielle Amara Cotton, (born 11 June 1969) is a British retired firefighter.
+From 2017 to 2019, she served as the commissioner of the London Fire Brigade and was the first woman to hold this position.
 She had previously been the director of safety and assurance at the London Fire Brigade.

 In 2004 Cotton became the first woman to be awarded the Queen's Fire Service Medal.
 She is the Patron of Women in the Fire Service UK.

 Early life

-Cotton (known as Dany), was born on 11 June 1969, in London.
+Cotton was born on 11 June 1969 in London.
 As a teenager she was a member of the Air Training Corps.

 Career

 Cotton joined London Fire Brigade in 1988, and her first placement was at Wimbledon Fire Station.
 Aged 19, she had been a full firefighter for just three months when she attended the Clapham Junction rail crash.
 In 2007, she was assigned the post of Area Commander, becoming the highest-ranking woman in the British Fire Service, and in 2012 was made Assistant Chief Officer.